 Artisan Spotlight | Glassing Magazine

-Thank you to Glassing Magazine, The Sea And Beach Glass Magazine, for choosing me as one of their Artisan Spotlights!
-For those of you who may not be familiar with Glassing Magazine, it is all about sea glass & beach glass and if you are a sea glass lover, like I am, you have to see it to believe it!
-Glassing is published every other month (6x year) and has well researched stories about sea glass, sea glass beaches, sea glass art and artists, book reviews and plenty of how to … [Read more...]
+Thank you to Beachcombing Magazine, formerly Glassing Magazine, for choosing me as one of their Artisan Spotlights!
+For those of you who may not be familiar with Beachcoming Magazine, it is all about sea glass & beach glass and if you are a sea glass lover, like I am, you have to see it to believe it!
+Beachcombing Magazine is published every other month (6x year) and has well researched stories about sea glass, sea glass beaches, sea glass art and artists, book reviews and … [Read more...]

 A Red Sea Glass Story

 Lo and behold!
 There is a more compelling connection between beer bottles and red sea glass than you might have thought, and it has nothing to do with the ubiquitous "beer bottle green" sea glass.
-I think you'll enjoy this story by Rebecca Ruger of Glassing Magazine.
-It's a tale of the bookkeeper for a small brewing company, how he married the widow of his boss and went on to make the "beer that made Milwaukee famous."
-Click to here to read the story! … [Read more...]
+I think you'll enjoy this story by Rebecca Ruger of the former Glassing Magazine.
+(Glassing Magazine has since been reimagined and is now called Beachcombing Magazine.)
+It's a tale of the bookkeeper for a small brewing company, how he married the widow of his boss and went on to make the "beer … [Read more...]

 Sea Glass Collectors Care